osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ![Migrate Superfluid Undelegating Balancer to Concentrated](./img/MigrateSuperfluidUndelegating.png)

 The process is identical to the Superfluid delegated migration, with three exceptions.
 First, the connection between the GAMM intermediary account and the GAMM lock is already removed when a user started undelegation, so it does not need to be done again.
 Second, no synthetic OSMO needs to be burned or created.
 Lastly, instead of creating a new CL synthetic lock in a bonded status, we create a new CL synthetic lock in an unlocking status.
-This lock will be bonded once the two-week unbonding period is over.
+This lock will be unlocked once the two-week unbonding period is over.

 ### Locked and Unlocked Balancer to Concentrated